Unscrambling the lensed galaxies in JWST images behind SMACS0723: Observations and Data

-Using the NIRCam data, we extract photometry for our targets of interest using forced photometry of small, 0.5 arcsecond diameter circular apertures centered on the peak flux of the target in each band.
+Using the NIRCam images based on our independent reduction with improved calibration, we extract photometry for our targets of interest using forced photometry of small, 0.32 arcsecond diameter circular apertures centered on the peak flux of the target in each band.
 The photometry is aperture corrected for a point spread function using the simulated point spread functions (PSFs) from \texttt{WebbPSF} \citep{Perrin2014}.
 This information is then fed into the photometric redshift code \texttt{LePhare} \citep{ArnoutsLPZ1999,Ilbert2006BPZ}. \texttt{LePhare} operates by fitting a large grid of galaxy spectral energy distributions to the photometry provided.
 We run \texttt{LePhare} with a suite of galaxy templates from \citep{BC03}, allowing for E(B-V) values between 0 and 1.5 \citep{Calzetti2000}, redshifts between 0 and 12 and applying the \citep{Madau1995} treatment for absorption from the IGM.
 The redshifts provided in Table \ref{multTable} are the redshift of peak probability and errors generated from a $\chi^2$ grid produced by \texttt{LePhare} based on the templates, redshifts and dust attenuation combinations available.
 Several entries are missing values as a result of various sources of contamination or by a lack of detection.
 We refer to the Appendix for more details.
-We note that these NIRCam data in the SMACS0723 field can be compared with bluer data using HST taken as a part of the RELICS program (PI: D. Coe), and the \emph{Spitzer Space Telescope} (PI: M.~Bradac).
+We note that these NIRCam data can be compared with bluer data using HST taken as a part of the RELICS program (PI: D. Coe), and the \emph{Spitzer Space Telescope} (PI: M.~Bradac).

 We also made use of the available NIRSpec data set.
 In particular, we analyzed those spectra which were acquired at the positions of our image systems to confirm our image system designations.
 We refer to \S 3.1 for more details.
 We also consulted the MIRI images to test for achromaticity within each of our image systems, for those systems that were detected.